globerhofer/HIPAA-policies/source/sections/05-roles_policy.md

    4. Risk Management procedures and documentation;
    5. Auditing.
 Datica may monitor access and activities of all users;
    6. Workstations may only be used to perform assigned job responsibilities;
-   7. Users may not download software onto Datica’s workstations and/or systems without prior approval from the Security Officer;
+   7. Users may not download software onto Datica's workstations and/or systems without prior approval from the Security Officer;
    8. Users are required to report malicious software to the Security Officer immediately;
-   9. Users are required to report unauthorized attempts, uses of, and theft of Datica’s systems and/or workstations;
+   9. Users are required to report unauthorized attempts, uses of, and theft of Datica's systems and/or workstations;
    10. Users are required to report unauthorized access to facilities
    11. Users are required to report noted log-in discrepancies (i.e. application states users last log-in was on a date user was on vacation;
    12. Users may not alter ePHI maintained in a database, unless authorized to do so by a Datica Customer;
-   13. Users are required to understand their role in Datica’s contingency plan;
+   13. Users are required to understand their role in Datica's contingency plan;
    14. Users may not share their user names nor passwords with anyone;
    15. Requirements for users to create and change passwords;
-   16. Users must set all applications that contain or transmit ePHI to automatically log off after “X” minutes of inactivity;
+   16. Users must set all applications that contain or transmit ePHI to automatically log off after "X" minutes of inactivity;
    17. Supervisors are required to report terminations of workforce members and other outside users;
    18. Supervisors are required to report a change in a users title, role, department, and/or location;
    19. Procedures to backup ePHI;